-From trips to the dog park to routine visits to the vet, there’s dozens of reasons for your dog to hop in the backseat and take a car ride with you.
+From trips to the dog park to routine visits to the vet, there are dozens of reasons for your dog to hop in the backseat and take a car ride with you.

 Bumps and jolts can make for an unsafe and unpleasant car ride for both you and your pet.
-Make the car ride a smooth one by adding four new additions to your car; new tires.
+Make the car ride smooth by adding four new tires.
 Tire brands including BF Goodrich make special tires that offer superior handling and a smooth ride such as the Long Trail TA Touring Tires.
-The experts at Autos.com suggest drivers replace tires every 40,000 and recommends replacing damaged tires immidietley.
-Keep your new tires in tip-top shape and in a safe working condition by having them rotated every 5,000 or 10,000 miles to ensure even wear and tear.
+The experts at Autos.com suggest drivers replace tires every 40,000 and recommend replacing damaged tires immediately.
+Keep your new tires in tip-top shape and a safe working condition by having them rotated every 5,000 or 10,000 miles to ensure even wear and tear.

 According to Preventive Vet, some dogs feel more comfortable inside of the car if they are secured.
 Harnesses, crates, and hard or soft-sided carriers can all help your dog feel less anxious during car rides.
 And, these helpful restraints can also give your peace of mind while you’re behind the wheel.